dwarvesf/playground/01_literature/a-lens-to-modern-data-engineering.md

 These patterns become second nature to data engineers, forming a mental toolkit that can be applied to problems at any scale.
 Whether you're processing gigabytes or petabytes, the fundamental thinking remains the same – it's all about managing data flows, transformations, and scale.

-## Architectural Decisions That Shape Systems
+## Architectural decisions that shape systems

-### 1. Storage Format: The Foundation of Scale
+### 1. Storage format: The foundation of scale

 Choosing Parquet as our storage format isn't just about storing data – it's about anticipating how that data will be accessed, processed, and evolved over time: